Médio Purus Extractive Reserve: History

 The reserve was created in response to a request to IBAMA in 2001 by the local extractive community association for the right to occupy the land and to expel communities that were degrading the environment.

 The Médio Purus Extractive Reserve was created by federal decree on 8 May 2008.

 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 It is classed as IUCN protected area category VI (protected area with sustainable use of natural resources).

 It aims to protect the livelihoods of the traditional residents and ensure the use and conservation of renewable natural resources traditionally used by these communities.

 On 18 September 2008 the Instituto Nacional de Colonização e Reforma Agrária (INCRA – National Institute for Colonisation and Agrarian Reform) recognized the reserve as supporting 900 families, who would qualify for PRONAF support.

-This was revised to 1,400 families of 30 December 2008.
+This was revised to 1,400 families as of 30 December 2008.

 On 29 April 2010 INCRA and ICMBio agreed to incorporate into the reserve the rural properties named Seringal Quichiã, Seringal Parijós I and Seringal Parijós II, with a total area of 23102 ha.

 The deliberative council was established on 4 November 2010.

 An ordinance of 9 January 2012 provided for a consistent and integrated approach to preparing management plans for the conservation units in the BR-319 area of influence.
 These are the Abufari Biological Reserve, Cuniã Ecological Station, Nascentes do Lago Jari and Mapinguari national parks, Balata-Tufari, Humaitá and Iquiri national forests, and the Lago do Capanã-Grande, Rio Ituxi, Médio Purus and Lago do Cuniã extractive reserves.

 The usage plan of the reserve was approved on 8 November 2012.